01fe23bcs144/DAA-project/README.md

----

-### **Understanding Natural Problem-Solving Approaches in Nature**
+# Understanding Natural Problem-Solving Approaches in Nature

 Nature employs remarkable processes that mirror algorithmic principles.
 For instance:

 - **Iteration**: The cyclical change of seasons and how animals forage for food, such as the construction methods of bees or the behavior of tidal movements.
 - **Recursion**: Observed in the formation of snowflakes, the branching patterns of trees, and the replication of DNA.
 - **Backtracking**: Ants demonstrate this concept as they explore various pathways to food and adjust their routes based on their findings.
 Additionally, it is evident in how spiders repair their webs, how bees locate flowers, how fish navigate streams, and how plants develop their root systems.

 These innate processes provide valuable insights for solving complex problems, including navigating mazes, generating patterns, and managing combinations.